 Talk with your child about how they can regulate their behavior.
 Helping them to identify their triggers and the physical responses will enable them to recognize when they are uncomfortable and regulate their behavior while they still have control of the situation.

 Offer praise for any steps in the right direction, but recognize that self-regulation will take a long time; there are no shortcuts.
-Work with your medical professionals, teachers, students and in-home tutors to support your child in learning to self-regulate their behavior and sensory responses to stimuli.
+Work with your medical professionals, teachers, students and in-home and online tutors to support your child in learning to self-regulate their behavior and sensory responses to stimuli.

 Remember that you need to take care of yourself too.
 Ensuring that you can remain calm and fend off frustration means that you have to find ways to relieve your own stress.
 It can also be tricky for parents to separate the sensory processing disorder from normal kid tantrums, but always trying to find the root of the problem will help you to create healthier and happier children.